 We have asked about your economic circumstances.
-To make this information complete we would like to find out more about your National Insurance Contributions, benefits, tax records, savings and pensions from data held by Her Majesty's Revenue and Customs (HMRC - which now incorporates the Inland Revenue) and the Department for Work and Pensions (DWP - formerly the DSS).
+To make this information complete we would like to find out more about your National Insurance contributions, state benefits and tax credits, tax records, savings and pensions, past and current employment information, employer information and tax payments from data held by His Majesty's Revenue and Customs (HMRC) and the Department for Work and Pensions (DWP).